 How Can I Become a Dental Hygienist in Alabama?

-Admission requirements to a dental hygienist associate's degree program include a high school diploma, GED or Alabama occupational diploma.
+Admission requirements for a dental hygienist associate degree program include a high school diploma, GED, or Alabama occupational diploma.
 Once admitted, students complete lecture courses and clinical experiences to learn about such topics as microbiology, physiology, periodontology, nutrition and radiography for dental x-rays.
 Students also study dental materials, dental hygiene nutrition, pharmacology, oral pathology and dental anatomy.

-Alabama is the only state that does not require graduates to take the ADA's National Board Dental Hygiene Examination.
+Successful completion of the degree requirements for an Associate of Applied Science in Dental Hygiene qualifies program graduates to sit for the Alabama Dental Hygiene Board exam.
+Alabama is the only state that does not require students to take the National Board Dental Hygiene exam.
 However, if an aspiring dental hygienist plans to work in another state, he or she must sit for this standardized test.
-Candidates in Alabama must take a state-administered licensing exam after completing their training program and meeting work experience requirements.

 Salary and Job Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), as of May 2017 there were 3,390 dental hygienists in Alabama, where the unemployment rate is 3.8%.
 They earned a mean annual wage of $46,290, and an average wage of $22.25 per hour, which is almost $2 higher than the state average of $20.76.